-John Julian Classical Porcelain Cream Jug / Blue Line / 200ml
+John Julian Classical Porcelain Cream Jug / Cobalt Blue Line / 200ml *

 Product Details

 John Julian has mastered the art of English ceramics, from DNA to design.
 The clay, predominantly dug in Cornwall, is made in Stoke-on-Trent and then hand-thrown in a Wiltshire studio by skilled artisans.
 At John Julian, ceramics are made in small batches and fired once at a high temperature as opposed to the more common practice of firing twice.
 In addition to conserving energy, this makes every piece less susceptible to cracks and chips, ready to last a lifetime and longer.
 This porcelain cream jug has been hand-thrown on a potter’s wheel.
-Due to this handmade process, no one piece is identical to the next, and it is these slight ‘imperfections’ in hue and size that make it special and show that it is not a mass-produced product.
-This fully glazed jug, with a painted cobalt blue border, is microwave and dishwasher-safe.
+Due to this handmade process, no one piece is identical to the next, and it is these slight ‘imperfections’ in hue and size that make it special.
+This fully glazed cream jug (200ml), with a hand-painted cobalt blue border, is microwave and dishwasher-safe.
+Use it to serve milk with coffee or tea; cream with pudding or crumble; or sauce with any savoury dish.

 Why we love it